gic81/charge_script_dataset/README.md

-# charge script to create a computer power consumption log
+# Charge script to create a computer power consumption log

 These script allow to create log files that contains the Computer resources consumption, for the time desired from the user who launch them.
-They are based on Phoronix Test Suite and on linux bash command Htop and Cpustat.
+They are based on Phoronix Test Suite and on linux bash commands Htop and Cpustat.

-The installation instruction for Ubuntu/Debian like are following:
+The installation instruction for Ubuntu/Debian like follows:

 Phoenix test configuration